ufs-community/land-DA_workflow/doc/source/BackgroundInfo/TechnicalOverview.rst

    * - Directory Name
      - Description
-   * - configures
-     - Machine-specific configurations
    * - docs
      - Repository documentation
+   * - exec
+     - Binary executables
    * - jobs
      - :term:`J-job <J-jobs>` scripts launched by Rocoto
+   * - lib
+     - Model-specific libraries
    * - modulefiles
      - Files that load the modules required for building and running the workflow
    * - parm
      - Parameter files used to configure the model, physics, workflow, and various components
+   * - scripts
+     - Scripts launched by the :term:`J-jobs`
    * - sorc
      - External source code used to build the Land DA System

 ..
-COMMENT: Update "configures" description?

-..
 COMMENT: Add later?
-   * - scripts
-     - Scripts launched by the J-jobs
    * - tests
      - Tests for baseline experiment configurations